 What Will You Do?

 Studying biology opens the door to career paths that are important to our society as a whole.
-Many students go on to medical school, veterinary school or physical therapy programs.
+Many students go on to medical school, veterinary school, graduate school, or physical therapy programs.